dilshankarunarathne/spring-boot-notes/README.md

 No matter what the source is, the data gets loaded into a model object that contains all the dynamic data for the page.
 * The View is the visual display, which is ultimately populated by the model.
 Usually it contains static data mixed with placeholders for the dynamic data, along with markup language tags.
-*
+* Controller wires the view with the model.
-The Controller is the logic portion of this picture.
+It is the logic portion of this picture.
 It also takes the initial web request based on a defined pattern and the uses various business logic calls to assemble the model and then present it with the view.